-We compete on the basis of service, the quality and variety of its music programs, the availability of its non-music services and, to a lesser extent, price.
-Management believes that the Company can compete effectively due to the breadth of its instore media.
+We compete on the basis of service, the quality and variety of our music programs, additional service offerings and, to a lesser extent, price.
+Management believes that the Company can compete effectively due to the breadth of its in-store media.
 While Management believes that the Company competes effectively, the Company's competitors have established client bases and are continually seeking new ways to expand such client bases and revenue streams.
 As a result, competition may negatively impact the Company's ability to attract new clients and retain existing clients.

-If the Company is unable to generate demand for managed media services, its financial results may suffer
+If the Company is unable to generate demand for managed media services, our financial results may suffer

-The Company's current business plan contemplates deriving revenue from businesses that want a professional media service that is available for sale in-store or broadcast in-store.
+The Company's current business plan contemplates deriving revenue from customers that value professional media services that are available for sale in-store or broadcast in-store.
 The Company's ability to generate such revenues depends on the market demand for its media content and its ability to provide a robust service that delivers a return on investment.

 Mood's customers may choose to terminate their relationship with us or reduce their spending on our services, which could have a material adverse effect on its financial condition and results of operations.
-We depend on a large portion of our revenues being derived from the continued spending by its clients on in-store media services.
+We depend on a large portion of our revenues being derived from the continued spending by our clients on in-store media services.
 Our top clients for such services typically have lengthy tenures.
-However, should clients decide to stop using or to reduce their expenditures on instore media or decide to terminate their agreements with us and to use one of our competitors; we would lose subscription income which will have an adverse effect on our financial position.
+However, should clients decide to stop using or to reduce their expenditures on in-store media or decide to terminate their agreements with us and to use one of our competitors; we would lose subscription income which will have an adverse effect on our financial position.

-The Company's success will depend, in part, on its ability to develop and sell new products and services
+The Company's success will depend, in part, on our ability to develop and sell new products and services

-Mood's success depends in part on the ability of its personnel to develop leading-edge media products and services and the ability to cross sell visual media and scent marketing to existing clients.
-Our business and operating results will be harmed if it fails to cross sell its services and/or fails to develop products and services that achieve widespread market acceptance or that fails to generate significant revenues or gross profits to offset development and operating costs.
+Mood's success depends in part on the ability of our personnel to develop leading-edge media products and services and the ability to cross sell audio, visual, mobile, social and scent marketing to existing clients.
+Our business and operating results will be harmed if we fail to cross sell our services and/or fail to develop products and services that achieve widespread market acceptance or that fail to generate significant revenues or gross profits to offset development and operating costs.
 We may not successfully identify, develop and market new products and service opportunities in a timely manner.
-We also may not be able to add new content as quickly or as efficiently as its competitors, or at all.
-If we introduce new products and services, they may not attain broad market acceptance or contribute meaningfully to its revenues or profitability.
+We also may not be able to add new content as quickly or as efficiently as our competitors, or at all.
+If we introduce new products and services, they may not attain broad market acceptance or contribute meaningfully to our revenues or profitability.
 Competitive or technological developments may require us to make substantial, unanticipated investments in new products and technologies, and we may not have sufficient resources to make these investments.

-The Company's use of open source and third party software could impose unanticipated conditions or restrictions on its ability to commercialize its solutions
+The Company's use of open source and third party software could impose unanticipated conditions or restrictions on our ability to commercialize our solutions

-While we have developed our own proprietary software and hardware for the delivery of its media solutions, we may be restricted under existing or future agreements from utilizing certain licensed technology in all of the jurisdictions and/or industry sectors in which it operates.
-Failure to comply with such restrictions may leave us open to proceedings by third parties and such restrictions may, if alternative technology is not available, affect our ability to deliver its services in such jurisdictions, in each case resulting in an adverse effect on our financial position.
+While we have developed our own proprietary software and hardware for the delivery of media solutions, we may be restricted under existing or future agreements from utilizing certain licensed technology in all of the jurisdictions and/or industry sectors in which we operate.
+Failure to comply with such restrictions may leave us open to proceedings by third parties and such restrictions may, if alternative technology is not available, affect our ability to deliver services in such jurisdictions, in such case resulting in an adverse effect on our financial position.